How to use GitLab UI for more involved document maintenance

 Use of CI pipeline to automate docs quality checks

 The following sections step through how to maintain and continually improve quality of Fedora Docs repos using built-in tools in GitLab.

-Launched as part of the GitLab 15.7 release in December 2022, the new Web IDE provides file explorer, text editor and source control in one place.
+Launched as part of the GitLab 15.7 release in December 2022, the new Web IDE provides a file explorer, a text editor and source control in one place.

-Explorer on the left pane helps discover repository structure and file list in Fedora Docs.
+The explorer on the left pane helps to discover the repository structure and file list in Fedora Docs.
 Whichever repos, standard repository structure allows contributors to navigate files and cross-reference multiple pages quickly.